gofynd/fdk-client-python/documentation/platform/CONTENT.md

-Remove a specific FAQ category.
+Use this API to delete an FAQ category.

 *Returned Response:*